 Life is like a box of chocolates.
 You never know what you're gonna get.” - Forrest Gump

-Renée has had the incredible pleasure of working with world-renowned Multi-Award Winning Composer/Lyricist Marc Shaiman, Broadway Stars Sean McDermott, Jodie Langel, Leslie Ann Wolfe, Douglas Walker, Micahel McKenzie and Tony-Award Nominee John Tartaglia, beloved UK actor Barrie Ingham, prolific playwrights Michael McKeever and Michael Leeds, New York Classical Accompanist Roger Rundle, Operatic Soprano Irini Kyriakidou Hymel, and Donald Sartain of The Young Vic in London, England, just to name a few!
+Renée has had the incredible pleasure of working with world-renowned Multi-Award Winning Composer/Lyricist Marc Shaiman, Broadway Stars Sean McDermott, Avery Sommers, Tony-Award Nominee John Tartaglia, Leslie Ann Wolfe, Douglas Walker, and Micahel McKenzie, TV Icons Amanda Bearse and Teresa Ganzel, beloved UK actor Barrie Ingham, prolific playwrights Michael McKeever and Michael Leeds, New York Classical Accompanist Roger Rundle, Operatic Soprano Irini Kyriakidou Hymel, and Donald Sartain of The Young Vic in London, England, just to name a few!

-She has continued to receive acclaim for her extensive and versatile range as an actor and as a Lyric Coloratura Soprano; having found success in various areas of the performing arts including: plays, musicals, TV/film, opera, voice-over, Shakespeare/Commedia Dell'Arte, performing as a soloist for special events, writing, and modeling.
+She has continued to receive acclaim for her extensive and versatile range as an actor and as a Lyric Coloratura Soprano; having found success in various areas of the performing arts including: plays, musicals, TV/film, opera, voice-over, Shakespeare/Commedia Dell'Arte, writing, and modeling.
 She has been a part of numerous inaugural productions, and world premieres; originating countless roles.
 Renée truly believes that "Variety is the Spice of Life!"

 As an artist that was bit by the "theatre bug" at a young age, she thoroughly enjoys giving back to the community.
 Renée has performed in a plethora of benefit productions, charity concerts, and fundraisers as well as being a mentor, advocate, and a "Young Talent Big Dreams" Competition Guest Judge to the next generation's stars of tomorrow.